 New Media - Web Design Option

-The New Media Web Design Option focuses on teaching front-end interface design skills with the necessary programming skills needed to obtain work as front-end web developers or user experience designers.
+The New Media Web Design Option focuses on teaching front-end web interface design skills with the necessary programming skills needed to obtain work as front-end web developers or user experience designers.
 Graduates in the New Media Web Design option need a balance of technical skills and aesthetic design sense with strong communication and personal skills to interact with clients.
 Employers in new media need skilled and intuitive, creative problem solvers to help them adapt to this new technological age.
 Employees in New Media must have strong computer competencies to allow them to work remotely from home.

 The New Media program is a two-year computer intensive learning experience focusing on industry-standard practices.
 Students with little experience with computers should take special note of the "Academic Preparation" section below.